 Creating your first short film doesn’t need to be intimidating — just remember to consider every detail that will make up the big picture (before you bust out the lights, camera, and action sequences).

-We’ve written this article to help beginner filmmakers understand all the steps involved in the filmmaking process from script to screen.
+We’ve written this article to help beginner filmmakers understand the filmmaking process from script to screen.
+We’ll share some important tips to help you see success at each of the 3 stages of film production.
 Hollywood Walk of Fame here we come!

 What are the 3 stages of film production?